Collapse to view only § 80.85 - What requirements apply to cost sharing?

 (2) Purpose.
 State the purpose and base it on the need.
 The purpose states the desired outcome of the proposed project in general or abstract terms.

 (3) Objectives.
-State the objectives and base them on the need.
+State the objectives and base them on an identified need(s).
 The objectives state the desired outcome of the proposed project in terms that are specific and quantified.

 (5) Approach.
 Describe the methods used to achieve the stated objectives.